Languages

 Social media

-Marcia is partner at CMS Mexico with more than 15 years of experience in project finance and PPP's matters.
-Her practice is primarily focused on the development of infrastructure projects, closely connected to administrative law, particularly public procurement.
-As part of her involvement in complex infrastructure initiatives, her work also spans related areas such as energy law, public law, environmental law, and project finance.
-This broad expertise allows her to advise clients comprehensively on the regulatory, contractual, and financial aspects of infrastructure development, ensuring an integrated approach to each project.
+Marcia is a partner at CMS Mexico with more than 15 years of experience in project finance and public‑private partnership (PPP) matters.
+Her practice is primarily focused on the development of infrastructure projects, closely linked to administrative and public law, particularly public procurement.

 Relevant experience